opencog/destin/WindowsBuild.md

 	* Generator: MinGW Generator
 	* Click Run CMake.

+* You can ignore the warning "Couldn't find jni.
+Is a jdk installed?
+Not building java interfaces"

-The log window should say something like
+The log window should say something like this at the bottom

     -- Build files have been written to: C:/cygwin/home/<your home/destin/Destin-build